CZ-NIC/knot/doc/man_keymgr.rst

   Takes one argument: path to BIND key file (private or public, but both MUST exist).

 **import-pub** *BIND_pubkey_file*
   Imports a public key into KASP database.
-This key won't be rollovered nor used for signing.
+This key won't be rolled over nor used for signing.
   Takes one argument: path to BIND public key file.

 **import-pem** *PEM_file* [*arguments*...]